-Your Childs First Visit
+Your Child’s First Visit

-Our child’s first dentist visit is an important milestone, although not one that’s eagerly anticipated by many of our little patients.
-At Smileland, we specialize in pediatric dentistry and understand that oral health is more challenging for children than adults.
-This is why we train all of our team members to carefully explain procedures to your child, take the time to listen to their fears, and answer any questions you or your child might have in a way that they can understand.
+Your child’s first dentist visit is an important milestone, although not one that’s eagerly anticipated by many of our little patients.
+At Smileland, we specialize in pediatric dentistry and understand that oral health is more challenging for children than for adults.
+This is why we train all of our team members to carefully explain procedures to your child, take the time to listen to their fears, and answer any questions that you or your child might have in a way that they can understand.

-Scheduling your child’s visit during a time of day when they are rested and calm.
-Read age-appropriate books about dental visits, and role-play a dentist visit, with stuffed toys or dolls.
-Allow your child to “be the dentist” as well as “be the patient”.
+Scheduling your child’s visit during a time of day when they are rested and calm is ideal.
+Read age-appropriate books about dental visits and role-play a dentist visit with stuffed toys or dolls.
+Allow your child to “be the dentist” as well as “be the patient.”
 Use positive, simple language to describe the dental exam.
-Focus on encouraging healthy teeth habits. -Bring a favorite doll or toy to keep your child company.
+Focus on encouraging healthy dental habits.
+Bring a favorite doll or toy to keep your child company.